zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/install-guide/building.md

 # Getting PojavLauncher from source

+### This page is going to be overhauled within the next couple of days!

 ## Prerequesites

 Here's what you'll need to build PojavLauncher:

-* A version of Xcode that is capable of building for iOS 13.
+* A version of Xcode that is capable of building for iOS 13.4.
-   * So, Xcode 11.0 or later.
-This means you need **macOS Mojave 10.14.4** or higher.
+   * So, Xcode 11.4 or later.
+This means you need **macOS Catalina 10.15.2** or higher.
 * Java Development Kit (JDK) 8
 * Homebrew
 * `gradle`, `cmake`, `wget`, `ldid`, `dpkg` and `fakeroot`